Skip to main content

 You can choose here where the spaces are going to be imported:

-Setting project (1) and model (2) names
+Setting project (1) and geometry (2) names

 1. Here you choose in which project the spaces are going to be imported.
-As a general guideline, we recommend to create one project for one IFC model, and if need be, have several import iterations in the same project: if the spaces are the same, a new iteration of the model will be added to that space, making it easy to compare two iterations.
+As a general guideline, we recommend to create one project for one IFC model, and if need be, have several import iterations in the same project: if the spaces are the same, a new iteration of the geometry will be added to that space, making it easy to compare two iterations.

 2: List of spaces